STAGE 3 RESULTS

 Stage 3 Route Highlights

-• Start: Valenciennes at 13:10 CEST - industrial heritage city
+• Start: Valenciennes at 13:10 CEST - rainy conditions

 • Early Route: Through coalfield region via Béthune and Lillers